Presence. Safety. Story.

 Executive Director, Togetherness Project

 "So speak encouraging words to one another.
 Build up hope so you’ll all be together in this, no one left out, no one left behind."
-1 Thess.
+1 Thessalonians.
 5:11

 Melody

-*Melody is a certified executive, life, relationship, betrayal, trauma-informed, mental health recovery coach
+*Melody is a certified executive, life, relationship, betrayal, trauma-informed, crisis & recovery coach

 Our Advisory Board